pooya-mohammadi/federated-learning-monai-nvflare/nvflare_tests/simulator_cifar_10/README.md

 mkdir simulator-example/workspace
 ```

-Considering that I live in Iran and the internet connection is so slow, I've downloaded the cifar-10 dataset from the following address, and copied it to the `my-workspace/data` folder.
+Considering that I live in Iran and the internet connection is so slow,
+I downloaded the cifar-10 dataset from the following address, and copied it to the `nvflare_tests/simulator_cifar_10/app/data` folder.
 1) Download address: https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz
-2) Copy the downloaded file to the `my-workspace/data` folder.
+2) Copy the downloaded file to the `nvflare_tests/simulator_cifar_10/app/data` folder.
-3) Then add the following argument to the `config_fed_client.json` to introduce the dataset path:
+3) Then add the following argument to the `config_fed_client.json` to introduce the dataset path and prevent the container from downloading the dataset:
 ```commandline
 nano simulator-example/hello-pt-tb/app/config/config_fed_client.json
 # Add the following line under the `args` section of `components` and `pt_learner.PTLearner`
 "data_path": "/workspace/my-workspace/data"
 ```

-Then run the docker file and run the following command:
+Then run the following command which creates two sites for training.
 ```commandline
 nvflare simulator -w simulator-example/workspace -n 2 -t 2 simulator-example/hello-pt-tb
 ```